 If we look at the diagram, we see that there are four people (A, B, C, and D).
 “C” is not indicated as such, but it is the person at the top of the diagram.
 The semicircles are the subconscious minds and the outer circle is the collective mind, known by many names in different philosophies, literature, and religions.
 Finally, the outer dotted line indicates that there is no border for the collective mind, include everything and everyone without exception.

 Well, let’s see.
 If person A has a desire X, his “normal” thinking is obviously conscious of the wish.
 For example, let’s say that the desire is a specific car: a Honda Accord with 100,000 kilometers and for less than 2000 euros.
 Also, we want it to be blue.
-The subconscious mind of A takes this desire X and implanted it in the collective unconscious.
+The subconscious mind of A takes this desire X and projects it in the collective unconscious.
 Desire X not only represents the total desire but also every detail in which our request can be decomposed.
 In parallel, the subconscious mind of each human being is continuously and actively exploring the collective unconscious looking for anything that can resonate with it, this is, a vibrational frequency that is the same as the expressed desire.
 Let’s say now that person C has this Honda Accord.
 It has almost 110,000 kilometers and he wants to sell it for 1950 euros, and it’s also navy blue.
-The subconscious of person C detects this desire of the subconscious of person A, and they get linked to each other.
+The subconscious of person C “detects” this mental form of the subconscious of person A, and they get linked to each other.
 In these moments, both minds are hooked.

 Now, how to execute the necessary synchronicities so that the car passes from C to A?

 The subconscious minds of A and C will influence the conscious thought of their respective personalities to do what is necessary for A and C to gravitate towards each other.
 Knowing that C wants to sell the car and that he has placed a sales announcement for it on a sales-site, A will influence his own conscious mind so that it approaches to look at that sales announcement as if it were an idea implanted in the head of A that appears suddenly.
-It is likely that person A is looking at cars in dozens of places to see if he finds what he is looking for, but his subconscious mind is trying to guide him to a certain place where it knows that he can find what he wants.
+It is likely that person A is looking for cars in dozens of places to see if he finds what he is looking for, but his subconscious mind is trying to guide him to a certain place where it “knows” that he can find what he wants.
 When A follows the idea that came to his head, and goes to that place, wohooo!, the sales announcement of the car of his dreams is there.
 What a coincidence, right?.

 Actually, this appears to be so easy and it seems to give us a valid model of operation, but this depends greatly on two things:

-1- how much “power” our desire had when it was issued and created by our subconscious mind so the collective mind could detect and other minds could “read” it, and
+1- how much “power” our mental desire had when it was issued and created by our subconscious mind so the collective mind could detect and other minds could “read” it, and

 2- how much we follow the “ideas” that come to our mind suddenly when we want to achieve something.